-- Real vs. Fake Jordans: 7 Things to Check
+- Red Flags of Real vs. Fake Jordans: The Listing

 - Where Should You Buy Real Air Jordans?

 - What to Do If You Accidentally Buy Fake Air Jordans

 Do you have an eye on the Nike Air Jordan 1 for its rule-breaking swagger, the Air Jordan II for its elegant design, or the newest Air Jordan 35 for its storied legacy?
 Regardless of the style of Jordan shoes you desire, you should always be wary about counterfeit sneakers and know how to tell the difference between a pair of real vs. fake Jordans.